openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

+Input error.
 The specified mission listener does not exist.

 **Description**